robbin647/multimodal-game/README.md

 + ```GameAPI.BomberFiresLaser(IsFireLaser: Boolean): void```
   This method controls the bomber to start or stop firing laser beam.
 For example, by passing the parameter ```IsFireLaser``` as ```true```, you enable the bomber to fire laser.

++ ```GameAPI.CreateEnemy(Interavl: Number): void```
+  This will set the speed (the unit for Interval: ms) of enemy plane's creation and movement.
+If you do not call it, the game will use a default value 5400 millisecond.

 ## Extra Note:
   > **Q: How to import JavaScript modules from external javascript file into ```<script>``` tag of HTML file?**